thelounge/thelounge.github.io/_docs/server/users.md

 # Users

-Once you've set up your Shout server, it's time to add your first users.
+Once you've set up The Lounge, it's time to add your first users.
 Open your `config.js` and set `public` to `false`.
 This will enable user login.

-When you start Shout in "private" mode it will load every user found in your `users/` folder.
+When you start The Lounge in "private" mode it will load every user found in your `users/` folder.
 Here's some of the features users get:

 - Stay online on IRC even when you log out
 - Lets you chat from multiple devices simultaneously